trungnth/akde/README.md

-﻿# AKDE: Multivariate Apdaptive Kernel Density Estimation via Gaussian Mixture Model
+﻿## AKDE: Multivariate Apdaptive Kernel Density Estimation via Gaussian Mixture Model

 AKDE provides a fast, adaptive kernel density estimator based on the Gaussian Mixture Model for multidimensional data.
-The [original MATLAB implementation][matlab] by Zdravko Botev does not appear to reference the algorithm described in the [corresponding paper][paper].
-This Python re-implementation includes automatic grid construction for arbitrary dimensions and provides a detailed explanation of the method.
+The original [MATLAB implementation][matlab] by Zdravko Botev does not appear to reference the algorithm described in the [corresponding paper][paper].
+This Python implementation includes automatic grid construction for arbitrary dimensions and provides a detailed explanation of the method.

-# Installation
+## Installation

-You can install it via pip:
 ```
 pip install akde
 ```
-# Usage
+## Usage

 ```python
 from akde import akde